jay20162016/async/README.md

 combine - Combines/Joins handshakes, AND-wise.
 split - Splits/Forks handshakes.

-merge - Merges handshakes, OR-wise.
+merge - Merges handshakes (assuming mutual exclusion), OR-wise.
 merge2 - Same as merge, but acknowledge is only sent to the handshaker.

 mux - Multiplexes, control is dual-rail.